NewYaroslav/aes-cpp/README.md

   * **CTR/CFB**: IV/nonce must be **unique** per key.
 A counter-based scheme is typical.
   * **CBC**: IV must be **unpredictable** (CSPRNG).
 * **ECB** is provided for demonstration only.
 Do **not** use in real systems; it leaks patterns.
 Prefer authenticated encryption (GCM).
+* **Zeroization**: memory wiping is best-effort and does not cover OS swap or external copies.

 ## Requirements

 * C++11 or newer